 2005 – August 5 – City Council adopts the ordinance implementing the HOK Study.
 (FS O-05-98, Enactment O-2005-56; “Zone Map Amendment And Site Development Plan For 19 Acres Located On Indian School Road NW Between Menaul and 12th Street; Amending Zone Map From R-1 To Su-1 For C-2 Zoning.”

 2005 – Summer – New plans are made for a Pueblo House expansion, to include a meeting room, a bathroom, a small kitchen, a janitor’s closet, and a central plaza.

-December 2006 – Groundbreaking for the new Pueblo House addition (the project had been held up due to a geotech and drainage study and plan).
-Also, there is announcement of plans for the next 3 years – a museum upgrade; an east entrance modification; café expansion with outdoor seating and gas-fired hornos; new second floor offices; heating and air conditioning repairs; roof repair; and a seasonal cover for the courtyard.
+2006 – December – Groundbreaking for the new Pueblo House addition (the project had been held up due to a geotech and drainage study and plan).
+Also, there is announcement of plans for the next three years – a museum upgrade; an east entrance modification; café expansion with outdoor seating and gas-fired hornos; new second-floor offices; heating and air conditioning repairs; roof repair; and a seasonal cover for the courtyard.

 2007 – May – Joe Sando receives an honorary doctorate from UNM.

 2007 – June – A series of events and programs – “Community Connections: Native Food and Wellness.”